oddkiva/sara/doc/sphinx/source/index.md

 Welcome to Sara's documentation!
 =================================

+.. _index-sara:
-Sara is a small and easy-to-use C++ computer vision library.
+*Sara* is a small and easy-to-use C++ computer vision library.

+*Sara* (सार) is a *Sanskrit* word meaning *essence*.
+On a less serious note, I was looking for a nice simple *human* name and the Spanish transliteration into this lovely female name was then chosen intentionally.

 Sara focuses on: